sukruthpuranik/APS-Portfoli/README.md

 | A* Search                  | O(b^d)                | O(b^d)           | Performance heavily depends on the heuristic used   |
 | Segment Tree               | O(log n) for query/update | O(n)           | Complexity increases with more complex operations   |

-### Explanation:
-Segment Trees are used for efficiently handling range query problems, essential for various data retrieval tasks in Google services such as search engines and databases.

-### Limitations:
-While Segment Trees provide efficient query and update operations, their complexity can increase with more complex operations and they require significant space to store the tree structure.

-### Explanation:
-Fermat's Little Theorem is used for efficiently computing modular inverses, essential for cryptographic applications like encryption algorithms and secure communication.

-### Limitations:
-The theorem is only applicable if the modulus \( p \) is a prime number, which restricts its use in certain situations.

-### Explanation:
-The Trie data structure is used to efficiently store and retrieve keys in a dataset of strings.
-This is crucial for Google's autocomplete features, search engine indexing, and IP routing.

-### Limitations:
-While Tries offer efficient search operations, they have a high space complexity due to storing each character of every word.

-### Explanation:
-The Union-Find algorithm efficiently manages and queries connected components in a network.
-This is crucial for Google's services like managing social networks and ensuring connectivity in distributed systems.

-### Limitations:
-The algorithm has nearly constant time complexity per operation, but the Inverse Ackermann function, though very slow-growing, might still impact performance slightly in extreme cases.

-### Explanation:
-The KD Tree algorithm is used for nearest neighbor searches in multi-dimensional spaces.
-This is useful for Google’s services like Maps and search query optimizations.

-### Limitations:
-Performance can degrade with high-dimensional data, as the algorithm may need to explore many nodes.

-### Explanation:
-The A* Search algorithm is used to find the shortest path between two points.
-It is highly relevant for Google's services like Google Maps for efficient route planning and navigation.

-### Limitations:
-The algorithm's performance heavily depends on the accuracy of the heuristic function.
-In the worst case, its time and space complexity can be exponential (O(b^d)).

-### Explanation:
-The Rod Cutting problem uses dynamic programming to find the maximum obtainable value by cutting up the rod and selling the pieces.
-This method is efficient in optimizing resource allocation and can be adapted for various optimization problems at Google, such as cloud resource allocation and ad revenue maximization.

-### Limitations:
-While the dynamic programming solution is efficient, its performance can degrade with very large inputs due to its quadratic time complexity.
-### Explanation:
-The Johnson-Trotter algorithm generates all permutations of a set, which can be useful for various tasks at Google.
-For instance, it can be used in testing systems to ensure robustness by testing all possible configurations, shuffling search results to provide varied outcomes, and solving combinatorial optimization problems.

-### Limitations:
-The algorithm has a factorial time complexity (O(n!)), making it impractical for very large sets.
-### Explanation:
-The Skip List algorithm provides an efficient way to perform search operations with an average time complexity of O(log n).
-It is useful for indexing and search operations in databases and search engines, such as those used by Google.
-The Skip List can handle a large number of elements while maintaining quick search times, making it suitable for dynamic data where insertions and deletions are frequent.

-### Limitations:
-In the worst case, the time complexity can degrade to O(n), especially if the list is not properly balanced.
-### Explanation:
-The Stable Marriage Problem algorithm finds a stable matching between two sets of elements, such as job candidates and job positions.
-It ensures that there are no two elements which would prefer each other over their current matches.
-Google can use this algorithm for matching job candidates to roles, optimizing user-content pairings, and other applications where stable matches are essential.

-### Limitations:
-The algorithm has a time complexity of O(n^2), which may not be efficient for very large sets.
 ## 🔚 Conclusion

 This portfolio highlights the importance of algorithmic problem-solving in various real-world applications at Google.
 By leveraging efficient algorithms, we can enhance performance, optimize resources, and drive innovation across different domains.
 Each algorithm discussed plays a critical role in addressing specific challenges, from search engine optimization to secure communications.